-In previous articles, the case for oil stocks as long term invests was made, particularly those in North America.
-The global demand for oil and natural gas is increasing, which makes these excellent long term investments.
-Due to political instability and other issues around the world in oil producing regions, it is not just North American oil and natural gas stocks that are particularly appealing, both especially those in Canada.
+In previous articles, the case for oil stocks as long-term investments was made, particularly those in North America.
+The global demand for oil and natural gas is increasing, which makes these excellent long-term investments.
+Due to political instability and other issues around the world in oil-producing regions, it is not just North American oil and natural gas stocks that are particularly appealing — those in Canada are especially appealing.

 Repsol (PINK: REPYY), a major Spanish oil and natural gas company, is looking to spend billions to buy North American energy assets.
 Like all others in the sector, Repsol wants a secure, stable source of natural resources to fuel its operations for the future.
 At present, much of the world’s oil and natural gas comes from unstable or dangerous areas such as the Middle East and Africa.

 That is what has led Repsol to the North American energy sector.

 Canada is Part of the North American Energy Sector

 But in North America, the United States can be treacherous for oil and natural gas operations, too.
 BP (NYSE: BP), the British oil giant, is a long way from leaving its troubles behind in the Gulf of Mexico.
 In addition, it is the United States, not Canada, which is holding up the Keystone Pipeline.

 Intended to carry oil and natural gas from Canada to refineries primarily in Texas, the Keystone Pipeline was first proposed by TransCanada Corporation in 2005.
 Construction was approved by Canada in 2007.
 It is still awaiting final approval in the United States, despite the myriad of much-needed economic benefits it would create for both countries.